CMSgov/bluebutton-sample-client-nodejs-react/README.md

 ## Create a Blue Button Sandbox Account

+# create a PR to trigger github branch protect options

 Create an account at the link below, and register your test application, to get your Blue Button Sandbox Credentials which will allow you to access the Blue Button synthetic data.
 These credentials will be necessary to run this sample application as well as utilize the Blue Button data within your own applcation.
 See the section below 'Running the Back-end & Front-end'.